DeNepo/databases/isolate/week-1/EXERCISES.md

     Title LIKE '%IT%';
 ```
 </details>
-<details><summary>Show all customers' full name and email, whose email address is of the gmail.com domain</summary>
+<details><summary>21.
+Show all customers' full name and email, whose email address is of the gmail.com domain</summary>

 ```sql
 -- The || operator is "concatenate" - it joins together the two strings of its operands.